kjpou1/regimetry/README.md

 > ⚠️ **Note:** Ensure that `window_size` is smaller than your dataset length.
 > If `window_size >= len(data)`, no embeddings will be produced.

+Ah — got it.
+Since `--embedding-dim` is now **used for both `learnable` and `sinusoidal`**, the description needs to be updated accordingly.
+Here's the revised table and footnote:

 ---

 #### 🛠 Available CLI Arguments for `embed`